Samyu0304/thought-propagation/README.md

 # [ICLR 2024] Thought Propagation: An analogical approach to complex reasoning with large language models.
-This repo holds the code, data and instructions to reproduce the results in Thought Propagation (TP).
+This repo holds the code, data, and instructions to reproduce the <a href='https://openreview.net/forum?id=SBoRhRCzM3&referrer=%5Bthe%20profile%20of%20Junchi%20Yu%5D(%2Fprofile%3Fid%3D~Junchi_Yu1)'>Thought Propagation (TP)</a> results.
 <<<<<<< HEAD
 # Thought-Propagation (TP)
 =======
 # Introduction
 ## Thought-Propagation (TP)
->>>>>>> 63906db3a20a5467c16c0cfa292bbce2a50ca27d
 Analogical reasoning is fundamental to human cognition as humans usually solve new problems by reusing experiences in handling similar problems.
 Motivated by such a reasoning process from humans, Thought Propagation (TP) teaches Large Language Models (LLMs) to explore analogous problems related to the input one and distill useful experience to facilitate input problem-solving.
 ## What is the thought in TP?
 The thought usually refers to a solution to a sub-problem of the input problem.
 The solution to the input problem is produced by chaining such thoughts together. <b>However, the thought in TP refers to the solution to a problem instead of a sub-problem.</b>